cozy/cozy-stack/docs/files.md

 GET /files/download?Path=/Documents/hello.txt&Dl=1 HTTP/1.1
 ```

-### GET /files/:file-id/icon/:secret

-Get an image that shows the first page of a PDF in a small resolution (96x96).

-**Note:** this route is deprecated, you should use thumbnails instead.

-### GET /files/:file-id/preview/:secret

-Get an image that shows the first page of a PDF (at most 1080x1920).

-**Note:** this route is deprecated, you should use thumbnails instead.

 ### GET /files/:file-id/thumbnails/:secret/:format

 Get a thumbnail of a file (for an image & pdf only). `:format` can be `tiny` (96x96)